sorskoot/WonderlandSnippets/README.md

 Right click on a Wonderland Engine project file in VSCode to start a new WL editor instance and open that project, or build the project windowless.

 By default it looks for the WonderlandEditor.exe file in the default Windows installation folder.
 This can be changed through the settings.
+The setting for this is `WonderlandSnippets.execPath`.

 ## Known Issues